 Edward F. Greene is senior counsel based in the New York office.

-, which was co-authored with several partners at Cleary Gottlieb and is widely used as an essential source of practical advice.
+, both of which were co-authored with several partners at Cleary Gottlieb and are widely used as essential sources of practical advice.
 Mr. Greene has been recognized as one of the best capital markets lawyers by Chambers Global